MohamedLamineAllal/laravelAccountCreationWithEmailVerification/README.md

 It's a direct follow of this online artical tutorial  https://phpbits.in/email-verification-with-laravel-5-5/

 Note bellow you will find a resume, and some outlines, and important notes.
-Now that there is more then what in the tutorial, and it can be interesting. i will highlight in bold the very interesting or maybe important things.
+Know that there is more then what in the tutorial, and it can be interesting. i will highlight in bold the very interesting or maybe important things.

 ### Here is a resume :
 We will be using the laravel default auth scaffolding (but follwing the same logic we can use others libraries for that. as laravel-permission by spatie for example).